-- Create your traffic endpoints beforehand (Network, Host or Group) in the Network objects menu.
-For more information, please refer to the section Managing network objects. - Create Host objects beforehand for your external peers if your topologies include them. - if X509 certificate authentication has been selected, import a certificate beforehand for your firewalls managed by SMC included in your topologies and declare certification authorities beforehand as well.
+- Create your traffic endpoints beforehand (Network, Host or Group objects) in the Objects menu.
+For more information, please refer to the section Managing objects. - Create Host objects beforehand for your external peers if your topologies include them. - if X509 certificate authentication has been selected, import a certificate beforehand for the firewalls that SMC manages and which are included in your topologies, and declare certification authorities beforehand as well.
 The corresponding procedures are described in the section Configuring a policy-based mesh topology.